techascent/tech.queue/README.md

 Also implemented is a worker abstraction that works with the component library and enables robust, high volume processing of tasks in a system environment.

+There are no ordering guarantees made across queue systems at this time.

 ## Examples